alecramsay/ushouse/docs/revisions.md

 # REVISION HISTORY

-I took snapshots of all the previous work (on 12/18/22), so I can make changes if necessary and compare results.
+I took snapshots of all the previous work (on 12/18/22), so I could make changes if necessary & compare results with my original spreadsheet-based workflow.

 ## 2000–2016 Elections

-I did these all at roughly the same time several years ago.
+I processed these elections at roughly the same time several years ago.

 2000 election:
 - AR / 3rd -- No uncontested data (blanks).
 R win.
 - LA / 2nd -- Ditto.
 D win.
-- LA / 3rd -- Negative "other" votes. <<< FIXED: The total vote was missing a leading '1'.
+- LA / 3rd -- Negative "other" votes. <<< FIXED: The total vote was missing a leading '1' (TODO)

 2002 election:
 - FL / 10th, 12th, 14th, 21st -- No uncontested data (blanks).
-R wins (CONFIRMED).
+R wins
-- FL / 11th, 20th -- Ditto, but D wins (CONFIRMED).
+- FL / 11th, 20th -- Ditto, but D wins
-- NY / 5th, 18th, 23rd -- large fragmented "other" vote used (CONFIRMED) (TODO).
+- NY / 5th, 18th, 23rd -- fragmented "other" vote > winner <<< CONFIRMED (TOFIX)

 2004 election:
 - Several uncontested races with no votes reported.
-- NY / 25th -- large fragmented "other" vote used (CONFIRMED) (TODO).
+- NY / 25th -- fragmented "other" vote > winner <<< CONFIRMED (TOFIX)

 2006 election:
 - Several uncontested races with no votes reported.
 - The `OTH1` (Column F) formula in the IMPUTED spreadsheet is wrong--doesn't include the R vote.
 It's right in the EXTRACTED spreadsheet.
 This affects every uncontested R win (ugh). <<< FIXED by using the EXTRACTED data (TODO)
-- TX / 22nd -- large fragmented "other" vote used (CONFIRMED) (TODO)
+- TX / 22nd -- fragmented "other" vote > winner <<< CONFIRMED (TOFIX)

 2008 election:
 - Several uncontested races with no votes reported.